-Closca Fuga: The Foldable Bike Helmet Revisited
+Closca Fuga Review: The Collapsible Bike Helmet Revisited

 16 months ago I reviewed Closca’s first attempt at a folding bicycle helmet, following a successful crowdfunding campaign on Kickstarter.
 Despite being hopeful of the product bridging a style gap in the helmet market, I was left disappointing with the bulkiness and design of the helmet.
 It felt like it could have been so much more…

 And, on that statement, Closca are back – and with a point to prove.

 As you can see from the video above, the all-new Closca folding helmet is a much sleeker design.
 And after getting my hands on one too, the quality is drastically better than the previous model.